LyuLucas1207/NebulaFX/docs/ansible/REAEME.md

 ### Installation

-For binary installation([script installation](https://rustfs.com/en/download/),you should modify the below part of the playbook,
+For binary installation([script installation](https://nebulafx.com/en/download/),you should modify the below part of the playbook,

 ```
 - name: Modify Target Server's hosts file
   blockinfile:
     path: /etc/hosts
     block: |
-      172.92.20.199  rustfs-node1
+      172.92.20.199  nebulafx-node1
-      172.92.20.200  rustfs-node2
+      172.92.20.200  nebulafx-node2
-      172.92.20.201  rustfs-node3
+      172.92.20.201  nebulafx-node3
-      172.92.20.202  rustfs-node4
+      172.92.20.202  nebulafx-node4
 ```

 Replacing the IP with your nodes' **private IP**.If you have more than 4 nodes, adding the ip in order.

-Running the command to install rustfs
+Running the command to install nebulafx

 ```
-ansible-playbook --skip-tags rustfs_uninstall binary-mnmd.yml
+ansible-playbook --skip-tags nebulafx_uninstall binary-mnmd.yml
 ```

-After installation success, you can access the rustfs cluster via any node's public ip and 9000 port.
-Both default username and password are `rustfsadmin`.
+After installation success, you can access the nebulafx cluster via any node's public ip and 9000 port.
+Both default username and password are `nebulafxadmin`.

 ### Uninstallation

-Running the command to uninstall rustfs
+Running the command to uninstall nebulafx

 ```
-ansible-playbook --tags rustfs_uninstall binary-mnmd.yml
+ansible-playbook --tags nebulafx_uninstall binary-mnmd.yml
 ```

 ## Docker compose installation and uninstallation